XSlayerDzX/house-price-ml-pipeline/README.md

 - **ElasticNet** (linear model with L1/L2 regularization).
 Good at handling multicollinearity and gives stable, interpretable effects.
 - **XGBoost** (gradient‑boosted trees).
 Good at capturing non‑linear interactions and handling mixed feature types.

 I tuned each model separately (regularization for ElasticNet; learning rate, depth, estimators, etc. for XGBoost) using cross‑validation.
-After that, I **combined their predictions with a weighted average**.
-The weight favors the model that performed better on CV (for me, XGBoost had the edge, so something like `final = 0.55 * xgb + 0.45 * elastic` worked best).
+After that, I **combined their predictions (averaged them) **.
 Blending reduces variance and usually beats either model alone.

 **Artifacts**

-- I save the tree model as a JSON file (portable across versions) and the linear model as a `.joblib` file.
+- I save both models using pickle
-- At app startup, both models are loaded, a feature preprocessing step is applied in the same way as during training, and the final prediction is computed as the weighted blend.
+- At app startup, both models are loaded, a feature preprocessing step is applied in the same way as during training, and the final prediction is computed.
-- If you retrain, drop in the new artifacts under `models/` (same filenames) and adjust the weights in `app.py`.

 ---

 ## Why I’m using Docker + Actions